The Arui: a Wonder to Behold

 What have you arranged for this special occasion?
 Will your kids end up regretting the fact that they came into the world?
 They cluster around the section of the shop with the bags of sweets and refuse to leave and return home unless you cave in to their demands.

 You are expecting your open wounds to heal on Eid even though they have been bleeding every day for the past year.
 They are slowly depleting your stamina.
 They have deprived you of the ability to think, which in turn has driven you to subside into a stony silence.
 From time to time it is streaked with the smoke from your cigarettes, which swirls around you and merges into a cloud that floats up to the corrugated tin ceiling of your room.
 Did you save something for your sisters?
 Were you careful with your calculations so that you would have enough to spare for the feast?
-This time you hope ...Read more
+This ...Read more

 The Guffaw